Supremacism

 Supremacism is the belief that a certain group of people is superior to, and should have authority over, all others.
-The presumed superior group can be defined by various characteristics, including age, gender, race, ethnicity, religion, sexual orientation, language, social class, ideology, nationality, culture, generation, or any other human attribute.
+The presumed superior group can be defined by various characteristics, including age, sex, race, ethnicity, religion, sexual orientation, language, social class, ideology, nationality, culture, generation, or any other human attribute.

 National

 Indian supremacism

 In Asia, Indians in Ancient India considered all foreigners barbarians.
 The Muslim scholar Al-Biruni wrote that the Indians called foreigners impure.
 A few centuries later, Dubois observes that "Hindus look upon Europeans as barbarians totally ignorant of all principles of honour and good breeding...
 In the eyes of a Hindu, a Pariah (outcaste) and a European are on the same level."

+Sinocentrism

-The Chinese also considered the Europeans repulsive, ghost-like creatures, and they even considered them devils.
+The Chinese also considered Europeans repulsive, ghost-like creatures, and they even considered them devils.
 Chinese writers also referred to foreigners as barbarians.

 Racial

 Arab supremacism

-In Africa, black Southern Sudanese allege that they are being subjected to a racist form of Arab supremacy, which they equate with the historic white supremacism of South Africa's apartheid.
+In Africa, Southern Sudanese allege that they are being subjected to a racist form of Arab supremacy, which they equate with the historic white supremacy of South Africa's apartheid.
 The alleged genocide and ethnic cleansing in the ongoing War in Darfur has been described as an example of Arab racism.

 For example, in their analysis of the sources of the conflict, Julie Flint and Alex de Waal say that Colonel Gaddafi, the leader of Libya, sponsored "Arab supremacism" across the Sahara during the 1970s.
 Gaddafi supported the "Islamic Legion" and the Sudanese opposition "National Front, including the Muslim Brothers and the Ansar, the Umma Party's military wing."
 Gaddafi tried to use such forces to annex Chad from 1979 to 1981.
 Gaddafi supported the Sudanese government's war in the South during the early 1980s, and in return, he was allowed to use the Darfur region as a "back door to Chad".
 As a result, the first signs of an "Arab racist political platform" appeared in Darfur in the early 1980s.